smk/invite/README.txt

 community of interest.
 This module adds an 'Invite a friend' feature that allows your users to send and track invitations to join your site.

+Invite allows your users to send and track invitations to your site.
 Users are able to customize the message text and subject of the e-mail, which is then sent either on their behalf or in the name of the site.
 Administrators are given options to escalate invited users to a specific role and limit the total number of invitations a user can send.
-This module can also be used to allow new user registrations 'by invitation only', which allows you to maintain a semi-private site.
+This module can also be used to allow new user registrations "by invitation only", which allows you to maintain a semi-private site.

-Also available is a quick invite block, as well as a block listing the top inviters of the site.
-More statistics are available on the user's profile page, the block will display the absolute rank among the other users in this case.
+Also available is a quick invite block and a block listing the top inviters of the site.
+More statistics are available on the user's profile page, the block will then show the absolute rank among the other users in this case.

-PREREQUISITES
+REQUIREMENTS

-Invite requires Token v1.8 (or newer) http://drupal.org/project/token.
+Token 5.x-1.8 (or newer) http://drupal.org/project/token

 INSTALLATION